-Office hours are a foreign concept to many new college students.
+Office hours are often a foreign concept to new college students.

 Many freshmen are uncertain or shy about utilizing a professor’s office hours.
 Don’t let that be you!